BasedHardware/omi/docs/_developer/plugins/Integrations.md

 ### Step 2: Set Up Your Endpoint 🔗

-Create an endpoint that can receive and process the data sent by FRIEND.
+Create an endpoint (webhook) that can receive and process the data sent by FRIEND.
+You can create a test webhook [here](https://webhook.site/).
 The data structure will differ based on your plugin type:

 #### For Memory Creation Triggers: